-Is the idea of 'Perfect' eating sabotaging your weight Loss?
+Is the idea of 'perfect' eating sabotaging your health?

 When it comes to health, are you either 'on' or 'off'?
 Is food either 'good' or 'bad'?
 Do you ever wonder how everyone else seems to do it but you can't stick to the plan?
 Do you go from healthy eater to tub of ice-cream demolisher after a bad day?